clojure-lsp/clojure-lsp/README.md

 A [Language Server](https://microsoft.github.io/language-server-protocol/) for Clojure.
 Taking a Cursive like approach of statically analyzing code rather than depending on a repl and runtime.

-This is a very early work in progress, contributions are very welcome.
+This is an early work in progress, contributions are very welcome.
 It's currently written in Clojure but Lumo might be more appealing for startup time.

 ## Capabilities